Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland, or by certain drugs.

 In 70% of people with Addison disease, the cause is not precisely known, but the adrenal glands are affected by an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more in which the body’s immune system attacks and destroys the adrenal cortex (the outer part of the gland, which is distinct from the adrenal medulla, the inner part which produces different hormones).
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more in which the body’s immune system attacks and destroys the adrenal cortex (the outer part of the gland, which is distinct from the adrenal medulla, the inner part which produces different hormones).

 In the other 30%, the adrenal glands are destroyed by cancer, an infection such as tuberculosis, or another identifiable disease.
-In infants and children, Addison disease may be due to a genetic abnormality of the adrenal glands (see Congenital adrenal hyperplasia Congenital adrenal hyperplasia Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
-Sometimes the genitals are ambiguous, that is, not clearly female or... read more ).
+In infants and children, Addison disease may be due to a genetic abnormality of the adrenal glands (see Congenital adrenal hyperplasia Congenital adrenal hyperplasia Birth defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female... read more ).